Mangochicken13/MangoPirateJam16/You Are The Weapon GDD/YATW GDD/Breakout Yourself.md

 ### Player Experience
 Current plan is for 3 levels to be played in sequence, showcasing the completed mechanics (base movement + bouncing, bouncier bricks/walls, and win conditions)
-There will ideally be an options menu to decrease the game speed to enable easier play, as the game will likely be quite difficu
+There will ideally be an options menu to decrease the game speed to enable easier play, as the game will likely be quite difficult

 ### Platform
 The game would ideally be fully released on Windows/Mac/Linux as a downloadable executable through either Itch or Steam, but the demo is being done as a web game for playing on Itch due to both Jam requirements and ease of access